FineTunersJU/Amazon_HackOn/README.md

 # **Amazon_HackOn**

+The models because of their size cannot be uploaded here so they have been uploaded to Google Driven,links to what have been given below

 # Objective

 Increasing customer retention and trust with the Amazon brand by identifying and removing counterfeit products off the shelf and introducing short term renting of goods.

 # Applications